 - The Arizona Heritage Fund was created by a voter initiative passed in 1990 to protect and promote Arizona's natural, cultural and historic resources.
 The Arizona Heritage Alliance was formed in 1992 to protect and monitor the Heritage Fund.
 Money for the Arizona Heritage Fund comes from the State Lottery.
 From 1990 to 2009, up to\$20 million in annual lottery revenue was divided evenly between the Arizona Game and Fish Department and the Arizona State Parks Department. - Between 1991and 2006, the Arizona State Parks Heritage Fund, Preservation Grant Program awarded 579 grants totaling \$24,179,567.
 During this time period, over 40 rural and urban communities alike benefited from the grants. - In 2010, legislation swept the State Parks Heritage Fund and eliminated it from statute in order to balance the budget. - On June 7, 2019 Senate Bill 1241, introduced by Senator Kate Brophy McGee, was signed into law by Governor Ducey.
-SB 1241 restores the Arizona State Parks Heritage Fund to be funded by grants, donations and direct appropriations until the Arizona Lottery encumbrances are repaid and removed.
+On January 2020, two separate bills, HB2551 and SB1350, were introduced to fund the State Parks Heritage Fund with the hopes that one will become law and fully restore the Fund.

-Game and Fish Department
+• Game and Fish Department